Dysdercus suturellus

-Dysdercus suturellus is a species of true bug in the family Pyrrhocoridae, commonly known as a cotton stainer.
+Dysdercus suturellus is a species of true bug in the family Pyrrhocoridae and a species of cotton stainer.
 The adult insect is slender, about 1 to 1.5 cm long, with a red thorax and dark brown wings marked with a yellow cross.
 It is native to the southeast of the United States, Jamaica and Puerto Rico.
 It is a pest of cotton crops and other plants, the adults and older nymphs feeding on the emerging bolls and the ripening seeds.

 Description

 The adult Dysdercus suturellus is about 1 to 1.5 cm long.
 It has a red head with black antennae, the first segment of which are longer than the second.
 The thorax has a white pronotal collar and is otherwise mostly red.
 The sternites of the abdomen are red, bordered with white posteriorly.
 The corium, the leathery base of the wings, is dark brown margined with cream, giving the insect a large cross-shaped pattern.